mernst/basic-stats/ASSIGNMENT.md

 ## Questions

-1. Why does the described automated testing infrastructure not catch the test failure?
-How could you improve it?
+1. Why does the automated testing infrastructure (before your fix) not catch the test failure?
+How did you improve it?

 2. How many commits exist between version v1.0.0 and HEAD (including v1.0.0 and HEAD)?
 List the command(s) that you used to **automatically** compute this number.